DhruvArora-03/card-game-site/README.md

 # CardGameSite

-Elixir Phoenix Liveview project that allows users to play a variety of card games with friends in realtime.
+Elixir Phoenix Liveview project that allows users to play a variety of card games with friends in realtime through a web UI.